sarahkuhn/hiwi/README.md

 ## EP Hiwi Task Management

 This document shows the current working status of all EP hiwis.
-Each hiwi should update their status at the beginning of each working week.
+Each hiwi should update their status at the beginning of each working week by editing this document.

 ### Current Status